sagesanto/ephemTranscribe/README.md

 # ephemTranscribe
-call with `python3 ephemTranscribe [number of objects in ephem file: int]`
+call with `python3 ephemerides.py [number of objects in ephem file: int]`